 ‘The school cut you from the team?!’
 Oh, the irony!

-Just as various sequences from Jurassic Park have been spread, in some form or other, throughout the existing films, I hope a few of those from The Lost World find their way into future entries.
+Just as various sequences from Crichton’s Jurassic Park have been spread, in some form or other, throughout the existing films, I hope a few more of The Lost World’s best passages make their way into future entries.
 Think Owen Grady’s ride alongside the raptors in Jurassic World was the best possible raptor/motorcycle set-piece?
 You ain’t seen nothin’ yet…

-Ultimately, if Jurassic Park is being between the ages of four and ten, staring up at an old TV and hoping it’ll all work out this time, then The Lost World is being just a little older, staring up at that same TV and wondering, ‘What if?’
+Ultimately, if Jurassic Park is being between the ages of four and ten, staring up at an old TV and hoping against hope that everything will work out this time, then The Lost World is being slightly older, staring up at that same TV, and wondering: ‘What if…?’

 What if we’d gone back to Nublar?
 What if Grant had come back rather than Malcolm?
 What if things had been different, and why are they not?

-It’s hearing for the hundredth time that life will find a way.
-And believing it.
+It’s hearing, for the sixty-five millionth time, that life will find a way… and wanting to believe it.